Venukannuri/Standalone-DevOps/README.md

 ## Introduction To DevOps
-   # Standalone Project
+Standalone Project

-   # Steps to be fallowed for fallowing Project
+## Steps to Setup.
+Lab setup includes the following tasks needs to be performed.
+1. Creating Windows Server Instances.